-The Neutrino-Muon (NM) beamline currently supporting the E906 Drell Yan experiment delivers a high-intensity (up to 10^{13} protons/4-sec spill), 120-GeV proton beam.
-The experimental beam has the 53 MHz microbunch characteristics of the Fermilab Main Injector RF structure and the longer microsecond structure of consecutively injected Fermilab Booster beam batches -with appropriate intervening kicker gaps separating the injected batches.
+The Neutrino-Muon (NM) beamline currently supporting the E1039 Drell-Yan experiment delivers a high-intensity (up to 10^{13} protons/4.4-sec spill over 60 sec), 120-GeV proton beam.
+The FNAL power supplies and timeline cannot handle longer spill cycle.
+The experimental beam has the 53 MHz microbunch characteristics of the Fermilab Main Injector RF structure with 19 nsec substructure and the longer microstructure of consecutively injected Fermilab Booster beam batches -with appropriate intervening kicker gaps separating the injected batches.
+There is a 40% duty cycle with an expectation of about 46% beam time.
 After a lengthy beamline of a couple of kilometers interspersed with vacuum windows and in-beam diagnostics such as Secondary Emission Monitors (SEMs), the beam is distinctly Gaussian with Lorentzian tails.
-These tails are problematic for the cryogenic coils that polarize the E1039 target.
-However, this beamline is uniquely suited to tailor and customize beam properties - upstream beam collimation allows both matching the beam profile to the dimensions of the polarized target vertically and horizontally and protection against a quench of the SC magnet without creating increased backgrounds at the experiment.
+These tails are problematic for the superconducting cryogenic coils that polarize the E1039 target.
+However, this beamline is uniquely suited to tailor and customize beam properties - upstream beam collimation allows both matching the beam profile to the dimensions of the polarized target vertically and horizontally and protection against a quench of the magnet without creating increased backgrounds at the experiment.